apache/comdev-site/source/contactpoints.md

 # Non-Technical Questions

-Each of Apache's email lists is privately archived: you can mail to them, and we'll answer, but you won't be able to read the archives.
+Most of the below mailing lists are privately archived: you can mail to them, and we'll answer, but you won't be able to read the archives.

 <a name="ContactPoints-Trademarks"></a>